slashformotion/FORK-gokrazy/website/content/userguide/ntp.md

 1. Servers specified on the [command line](/userguide/package-config/#flags), if any
-2. NTP servers provided by the network’s DHCP server, if any (see below)
+2. NTP servers provided by the network’s DHCP server, if any
 3. The default `*.gokrazy.pool.ntp.org` server pool

-### DHCP-provided NTP servers

-The [gokrazy DHCP client](/userguide/dhcp/) requests DHCP option 42 (NTP servers) with each lease.
-If your DHCP server provides NTP servers, the DHCP client writes them to `/tmp/ntp-servers`, and the NTP client uses these addresses instead of the default pool.
-The file is re-read whenever the clock is set, so changes from lease renewals are picked up without a restart.

-If your DHCP server does not provide NTP servers, the file is removed and the NTP client automatically falls back to the default server pool.
+If your DHCP server is configured to provide NTP servers (DHCP option 42), they are used automatically — no configuration required.

-### Manually specifying NTP servers

-To use your own NTP servers, specify them as positional [command-line flags](/userguide/package-config/):
+To use your own NTP servers instead, specify them as positional [command-line flags](/userguide/package-config/):

 {{< highlight json "hl_lines=9-16" >}}